Shwachman Diamond syndrome (SDS) is one of the inherited bone marrow failure syndromes characterized by:

 - Bone marrow failure

 - Neutropenia (most patients present with recurrent infections)

 Some children with Shwachman Diamond syndrome may also have:

 - Tooth abnormalities

 In some cases, children with SDS may develop a complete absence of bone marrow function or acute leukemia.

 Shwachman Diamond syndrome is usually diagnosed in infancy with a physical exam, medical history, blood and genetic testing.
-A genetic change in the known gene (SBDS) will confirm the diagnosis.
+A genetic change in any of the known genes that cause SDS will confirm the diagnosis.